Building a SHARI AllStarLink Node

 duplex = 0

-As a last step, audio levels need to ajusted with the tool simpleusb-tune-menu
+- Audio levels might need to be adjusted with the tool simpleusb-tune-menu